geoffreyhale/react-firebase-game/README.md

 ### Tier 2 (user convenience etc)

-- fix for if parent post is deleted
+- better handling for orphan posts
 - reactions on posts
 - display replies as replies
 - keep user logged in on refresh